The Zombie Book

-“Here!” a man’s voice screamed out from the woods.
-His voice was deep and frantic and the horrible truth was that I couldn’t be sure he wasn’t one of them, but I knew I couldn’t go on like this.
+“Here!” a man’s voice screamed out from the woods along the road.
+His voice was deep and frantic and the horrible truth was that I couldn’t be sure the voice was real or just in my head, but I knew I couldn’t go on like this.
 I couldn’t keep running with a toddler screaming on my back.
-It was only pure desperation that got us so far, and it was desperation that sent me running toward the voice.
+It was pure desperation that got us so far, and it was desperation that sent me running toward the voice.
 Off the cement road and into the thick green woods, I scrambled over logs and ferns and weaved through the trees.

-I turned and was face to face with a rotting corps.
-Its right eye was milky with death, but its left was red and pussy with rot.
-Its nose, lips, and eyes brows were gone.
+I turned and I was face to face with a rotting corpse.
+Its right eye was milky with death but it's left was red, yellow and bloated with rot.
+Its nose, lips, and eyebrows were gone.
 It’d long been dead, but it came at me, hungry.
-Lady screamed her heart out and I did what I’ve done well for the past year.
+Christopher screamed his heart out and I did what I’ve done well for the past year.
 I killed the thing.
+Close range.
 Weapon of choice for this one, machete.
 It was in a sheath, tight against my thigh and with a precision honed out of necessity; I drew it and sliced the thing’s face in half with one almost graceful movement.
-A large chunk of face, frayed none-descriptive brown hair and putrid brain matter flew off into the dark, and for a moment it stood still, but with wide eyes I watched it fall to the ground in a heap.
-Lady screamed again and I had my pistol out and pointed at the next closets corps, topping over its self to get to us.
-I took a calming breath and pointed just below my mark, because I was a poor shot.
-I learned quickly that I always miss by a few inches above where I aimed, so I aim low and I never miss.
+A large chunk of face, frayed none-descriptive brown hair, and putrid brain matter flew off into the dark, and for a moment it stood still, but with wide alert eyes, I watched it fall to the ground in a heap.
+Christopher screamed again and I had my pistol out and pointed at the next corpse, topping over itself to get to us.
+I took a calming breath and pointed just below my mark because I was a poor shot.
+I learned quickly that I always missed by a few inches above where I aimed, so I aimed low and I never missed.
 There was probably some right way to do it, some proper form that I didn’t know.
 Fuck it.
 My method worked just fine for me so far.
 I pulled the trigger and its head was sent back with the force of the bullet.
-I moved to take aim again, but there were too many to shoot and they were too close to take out one by one before the descended upon us.
+I moved to take aim again, but there were too many to shoot and they were too close to take out one by one before they’d descend upon us.

-“Hold on Lady,” I said as I turned to run again.
+“Hold on Chris,” I said as I turned to run again.

 “DOWN!” shouted a man, tall and armed to the teeth.
 He wasn’t alone.
 He stood shoulder to shoulder with three others, all armed, all pointing their guns at the horde behind us.
-I didn’t waste time, I threw myself on the ground, detached my daughter’s arms from around my chest and rolled over, pinning her little body to the forest floor.
+I didn’t waste time, I threw myself on the ground, detached my son’s arms from around my chest and rolled over, pinning his little body to the forest floor.
 The forest was alight with gunfire and being this close to it made it a deafening sound.
-I covered as much of her with my body as I could and shielded her ears with my hands as the militia advanced on the horde.
+I covered as much of Chris with my body as I could and shielded his ears with my hands as the militia advanced on the horde.

-As the men progressed past us I picked up Lady into my arms and ran.
-Holding Lady meant I was terribly off balance, add our bulky wet terrain and we made a slow progress away from the fight, but we had to gain distance between us before the gunfire stopped.
+As the men progressed past us I picked Chris up into my arms and ran again.
+Holding him meant I was off balance.
+Add the dense wet terrain of the rainforest and we made a slow progress away from the fight.
+We had to gain distance between us before the gunfire stopped.
 It wasn’t that I didn’t trust the gunmen to kill off those things.
 I was pretty confident in their abilities.
 I was just more concerned about what they would do with us once they were done with the corpses.
 People don’t have a history of being on their best behavior when times are hard, and these were the hardest of times.
-If I was lucky, they’d gang rape me and leave Lady alone and then be on their way.
-If I was very unlucky they’d kill us both, or just her.
-No one needs another mouth to feed, another victim waiting to happen, and that’s all Lady was to most.
-At least I was a good killer and a fun time if they could hold me down long enough, but Lady was only barely two years old.
-She was a baby still, my baby.
-She was the last good thing I had in this world.
+If I was lucky, they’d gang rape me, leave Chris alone and then be on their way.
+If I was very unlucky they’d kill us both, or just him.
+No one needs another mouth to feed, another victim waiting to happen, and that’s all Christopher was to most people.
+At least I was a good killer and a fun time if they could hold me down long enough, but Chris was only barely three years old.
+He was a baby still, my baby.
+He was the last good thing I had in this world.

-I resisted the urge to stroke Lady’s soft mousy brown hair as we waited in the dark, waited for the sun to rise or the men to find us or not find us.
+I resisted the urge to stroke Christopher’s soft curly hair as we waited in the dark, waited for the sun to rise or the men to find us or not find us.
 I had terrific night vision but that meant shit out here.
 I couldn’t see three feet ahead of me.
-I hoped it was the same for those men because I couldn’t help my body’s knee jerk reaction when I heard a man’s voice through the night.
-Lady tried to dig deeper into me and I did put my hand on her soft hair then.
+I hoped it was the same for those men because I couldn’t help my body’s knee-jerk reaction when I heard a man’s voice through the night.
+Christopher tried to dig deeper into me and I did put my hand on his soft hair then.

-“Miss?” his deep voice echoed through the tree.
+“Miss?” a deep voice echoed through the trees.
 “Miss, the things are dead!
 You can come out now!”

 Another man laughed.
 “You couldn’t have gotten very far with that little one!
 Come out from where you’re hiding!”